8 Common Questions Answered About the UKCA Mark

 A series of technical documentation is needed for the UKCA certification including record keeping which should show that a product is conforming to the requirements of the regulations that are relevant to it.

-The information contained in these documents can include how the product is designed and manufactured, proof of the product conformity which shows how it has conformed to the relevant requirements and the address of the manufacturer.
+The information contained in these documents can include how the product is designed and manufactured, proof of the product conformity which shows how it has conformed to the relevant requirements, and the manufacturer's address.

 Lastly, a declaration of conformity is required.